-8. Evaluate whether existing methods to fund transportation improvements though the CIP and conditions of development approval are suffi meet anticipated travel demand.
-9. Identify other potential sources for funding Planned Roadway Projects and Most Promising Potential Improvements, including roadway and extension, and road realignment projects.
-10. Investigate a greater role and responsibility for construction of state arterial and collector roads with the CIP funding in partnership with the 11.
-Continue to work with MDOT SHA and the municipalities to identify additional Planned Roadway Projects by analyzing evolving roadway co traffic patterns are changing.
-12. Continue to work with MDOT SHA to a. prioritize and advance roadway and intersection projects along state highways, i. through the submission of the County's annual CTP Priority Letter; work with the County's Delegation to the General Asseml ii. through the update of Carroll County's Highway Needs Inventory (HNI). b. rank roadway and intersection projects along state highways, and c. seek funding for municipal streetscape improvements.
+8. Evaluate whether existing methods to fund transportation improvements though the CIP and conditions of development approval are sufficient to expand the transportation network to meet anticipated travel demand.
+9. Identify other potential sources for funding Planned Roadway Projects and Most Promising Potential Improvements, including roadway and intersection capacity enhancement, road extension, and road realignment projects.
+10. Investigate a greater role and responsibility for construction of state arterial and collector roads with the CIP funding in partnership with the state.
+11. Continue to work with MDOT SHA and the municipalities to identify additional Planned Roadway Projects by analyzing evolving roadway conditions and areas where development and traffic patterns are changing.
+12. Continue to work with MDOT SHA to a. prioritize and advance roadway and intersection projects along state highways, i. through the submission of the County's annual CTP Priority Letter; work with the County's Delegation to the General Assembly, and ii. through the update of Carroll County's Highway Needs Inventory (HNI). b. rank roadway and intersection projects along state highways, and c. seek funding for municipal streetscape improvements.
 13. Continue to monitor and advocate for MDOT SHA's I-70 Transportation Systems, Management, and Operations (TSMO) plans.
 1. Coordinate with MDOT SHA to promote Access Management (AM) best practices along state highways.
 Chapter 7 a.
 Update existing AM plans as needed. • b.
 Identify corridors in need of an AM plan, and request MDOT SHA reconvene AM planning processes.
 Access c.
 Adhere to recommendations and implementation strategies in existing AM plans. d.
 Develop policy to implement existing and future AM plans and achieve adoption of plans by the respective municipalities.
 Management 2.
-Review the County Code for obstacles to access management best practices, on all types of streets, to reduce vehicle trips and improve tra- Chapter 8 1.
-Evaluate County codes and policies that may be impacted by the transition to EVs and/or AVs.
-2. Coordinate with federal, state, regional, and local agencies to implement EV and AV technology. a.
+Review the County Code for obstacles to access management best practices, on all types of streets, to reduce vehicle trips and improve traffic circulation.
+1. Evaluate County codes and policies that may be impacted by the transition to EVs and/or AVs.
+Chapter 8 2.
+Coordinate with federal, state, regional, and local agencies to implement EV and AV technology. a.
 Prepare the County's roadways for EVs and AVs.
 Emerging Trends b.
 Educate the public about EV, AV, and other new forms of transportation technology.